The Everlovin' World of Eddy Arnold

 The Everlovin' World of Eddy Arnold is an album by country vocalist Eddy Arnold.

+Chart performance

 The album debuted on Billboard magazine's Top Country Albums chart on February 3, 1968, held the No. 1 spot for four weeks, and remained on the chart for a total of 33 weeks.
 It was Arnold's ninth consecutive album to reach No. 1 on the Top Country Albums.
+The album also charted on the Billboard Top LPs, peaking at No. 122 during a twenty one-week stay on the chart.